Princess Sultanum: Arts

-The Mahin Banu dish (central medallion).
+The Mahinbanu dish (central medallion).
 China; Ming Dynasty, Yongle Period, 1403–25.
-Endowment engraving on the back, by Princess Soltanum (1519-1562).
+Endowment engraving on the back, by Princess Soltanum (1519–1562).
 It reads waqf-e...razavi 'abduhu mahin banu safavi.

-Mani Banu had a renowned collection of Chinese porcelain, which she donated to the Imam Riza Shrine at Mashhad in 1561.
+Mahinbanu Khanum had a renowned collection of Chinese porcelain, which she donated to the Imam Riza Shrine at Mashhad in 1561.
 One of the porcelains is the Mani Banu dish, now in the Al Thani Collection.
-It is a Ming dynasty, Yongle period (1403–25) blue and white porcelain dish manufactured in Jingdezhen, and it bears an endowment engraving on the back, by Princess Soltanum (1519-1562).
+It is a Ming dynasty, Yongle period (1403–25) blue and white porcelain dish manufactured in Jingdezhen, and it bears an endowment engraving on the back, by Princess Soltanum (1519–1562).
 It reads waqf-e...razavi 'abduhu mahin banu safavi ("This is an endowment dedicated to the Razavi shrine, made by its humble servant, Lady Mahin Banu Safavi.").

 Mani Banu learned calligraphy from Dust Muhammad, and some of her elegant poems appear in the Bahram Mirza Album.

 She dedicated her jewelry to Imam Zaman and Imam Reza.